A-Z of health

 It can take some time to find the right type and correct dose of AED before your seizures can be controlled.

-In some cases, surgery may be used to remove the area of the brain affected or to install an electrical device that can help control seizures.
+In a few cases, surgery may be used to remove a specific area of the brain that is affected or to install an electrical device that can help control seizures.

 Read more about treating epilepsy.